 Abazali Nice Try (Cape Town, South Africa, 2005): Performed hosho, djembe, gumboot dance and marimba to support a 9-piece Zimbabwean marimba band.
 Shows: EarthWaterFireAir Festival, Obzfest, The Novalis Institute.

-Felix Laband (Cape Town, South Africa, 2005): Performed experimental vocals with inter-disciplinary, electronica sensation’s sold-out show at The Theatre Royal.
+Felix Laband (Cape Town, South Africa, 2005): Performed experimental vocals with inter-disciplinary, electronica artist at The Theatre Royal.

-Ayatola Douze Balles (Cape Town, South Africa, 2004): Performed popular Congolese dance as part of a show with Congolese dance master at The African Junction.
+Ayatola Douze Balles (Cape Town, South Africa, 2004): Performed popular Congolese dance as part of a show with Congolese artistic director at The African Junction.

 AFRICAN MUSIC EDUCATION: